microsoft/PowerToys/README.md

 - OOBE dialog
 - Plugin Manager

-For 0.35, we aim to focus mainly on getting the all the parts needed support ARM64 support.
+For 0.35, we aim to focus mainly on getting all the parts needed to support ARM64 support.
 This includes our installer, CI system, build server, and upgrading all projects to .NET Core projects to .NET 5.

 ## PowerToys Community